Qazeer/artefacts.help/pages/windows/jumplists.md

 Remote desktop connections made using the Windows built-in [`Microsoft Terminal Server Client` client (`mstsc.exe`)](./rdp_processes.md#source-host) will generate an entry in the `AutomaticDestinations` `JumpList`.
-An entry is only created / updated if the `RDP` session was successfully authenticated and established (even if `Network Level Authentication (NLA)` is disabled).
+An entry is only created/updated if the `RDP` session was successfully authenticated and established (even if `Network Level Authentication (NLA)` is disabled).
 The entries will be associated with the application identifier `1bc392b8e104a00e`.